 Now all the sequences in the segmenter should be highly similar.
 All their differences should be due to sequencing or PCR errors.
 These artifacts (mutations, homopolymers, insertions, deletions) depend on the sequencer and the PCR technique.

-19. Merge all those clones in a single clone by clicking on the merge button, next to the align button.
+24. Cluster all those clones in a single clone by clicking on the “cluster” button, next to the align button.

 As a proxy to sequence similarity we used the V and J genes, however there are other ways to assess sequence similarity that may be more pertinent.
 Moreover you may want to plot other metrics on the lymphocyte population.
 For instance we can choose to plot the V genes versus the length of the N insertions.

-Then you can continue aligning and merging clones if necessary.
+Then you can continue aligning and clustering clones if necessary.

 Note that you can choose any axis to be plotted: just go the plot menu and select any value you would like for the x axis and for the y axis.
 For bar charts, the box sizes always relates to the clone size, and the y axis selects the order of the boxes sharing a same x).

-24. In the plot menu, switch between the “bubble plot” and the “bar plot”.
-In the bar plot mode, pass the mouse over the bars: What happens ?
+31. In the plot menu, switch between the “bubble plot” and the “bar plot”.
+In the bar plot mode, pass the mouse over the bars: What happens?

 Another possibility is to request Vidjil to compute the similarity between clones.

-25. Now select the preset “plot by similarity” or even “plot similarity by locus” to plot similarity for the current locus.
+32. Now select the preset plot by similarity or even plot similarity by locus to plot similarity for the current locus (beware: this may take some time).
 Now the most similar clones should be close together.
 However note that it is theoretically impossible to achieve such a representation in 2 dimensions.
 So it is possible that two dissimilar clones are close together or, conversely, that two similar clones are far apart.

 There is still a feature to help you analyse your data that we have not explored yet.
 You can change the colors to make it represent some variables of interest with the color by menu.

-27. First choose the preset “plot by similarity and by locus” and then color by N length (in the box at the top of the screen).
+34. First choose the preset plot by similarity and by locus and then color by N length (in the box at the top of the screen).
 We apologize to color blinds: the colors are not yet color-blind friendly.Clones that are close on the grid with similar colors are likely to be similar.

-Using those different features you should be able to analyse how similar your sequences are, and potentially you could cluster them if you’d like.
+Using those different features you should be able to analyse how similar your sequences are, and potentially you could cluster them if you’d like or tag them.

-This part is specific to samples analysed with the Vidjil algorithm.
+This part is specific to samples analyzed with the embedded algorithm of the Vidjil platform.

 Some clones may be less trustable than other ones… Let’s see how to spot them.